 - Mulch with a thin 1/4" layer of clean wheat or barley straw to retain moisture.
 NEVER use field hay as this will contaminate the area with many noxious weed seeds.

 - Set up a sprinkler(s) that provides coverage of the area, so that you can turn on the water without having to drag a hose and walk across the soggy soil of the newly seeded patch.
 After sowing, water the area thoroughly such that the soil is wet to a depth of 4-6 inches.

 - For the first week to 10 days, be prepared to water twice daily for 10 to 15 minutes, morning and evening to keep the top 1 inch of the soil damp.

 - Depending on how hot it is, watering can be tapered off to once every 3 to 7 days.
+Less frequent, deeper watering will help develop a deep root system and contribute to the drought tolerance of your grasses.
 Check the soil moisture after you water with a hand trowel, to see how wet it is and how deep the moisture goes.

 - Weed control is essential to establishing your newly sown native grass mixtures.
 Hopefully, by pre-germinating weed seeds (see "Preparing the Soil"), the amount of weeding needed will be greatly reduced.
 But some weeding is always needed.

 - Don't weed when the soil is moist from daily or every other day irrigation.
 This will compact the soil and kill tender young seedlings.